meneghel/meneghel/README.md

 ## Who Am I?

-For more than 28 years, I have been helping enterprises navigate complex technology transformations, modernize legacy environments and accelerate digital innovation.
+For more than 28 years, I have been helping enterprises modernize mission-critical environments, accelerate digital transformation initiatives and build scalable integration architectures.

+Throughout my career, I have supported organizations across financial services, manufacturing, telecommunications, healthcare and government sectors, helping thousands of professionals and hundreds of enterprise initiatives succeed through technology.

 My mission is simple: